pivotal/docs-tap/namespace-provisioner/about.hbs.md

 ### <a id="expansion-template"></a>Expansion Template ConfigMap

-The **`expansion-template`** ConfigMap contains the ytt logic to expand the **`default-resources`** Secret and any additional sources added into `tap-values.yaml` that point the platform-operator-defined resources into per-namespace resources as per the list of namespaces in the **`desired-namespaces`** ConfigMap.
-You can also install the Grype package in the tap-install namespace.
+The expansion-template ConfigMap contains the ytt logic to expand the resources defined in the default-resources Secret and any additional_sources (configured in `tap-values.yaml` pointing to the platform-operator-defined resources ) into each of the listed namespaces in the desired-namespaces ConfigMap.
+The intent is to only support definition of cluster-scoped or namespaced resources, but currently, we also support installation of the Grype package in the tap-install namespace.